riy/degraph/documentation.md

 ### Setting up the project ###

-You can either download the full distribution zip of Degraph, unzip the downloaded files and add all the contained jars to your classpath.
+You need to add Degraph as a dependency.
+For most projects the easiest way is to configure it as a dependency in Maven/Gradle/etc. as described on the [Download page](download.html).
+If you don't manage your dependencies like this you can download the full distribution zip of Degraph, unzip the downloaded files and add all the contained jars to your classpath.

-Alternatively you can download the two relevant artefacts: the *core jar* and *check jar* along with their respective poms and put them in your Maven repository, where you can reference them from your project pom or gradle build file or ...

-I start working on getting everything into maven central as soon as I have this documentation task of my hands.
-So lets get down to business

 ### Scala Constraints DSL ###